 Engage Directly With Nature

-Most youth have few opportunities to explore nature, and don’t know how to be in nature without becoming bored.
-If taught how to interact with and explore the natural world (not just taught about it), students leave excited to seek out time in nature.
-If students develop tools for directly engaging with nature, then instructors can step aside, guiding only as necessary.
-Direct observation of organisms and phenomena is a profoundly moving, even transformative experience, and one that is not often accessible in classrooms.
+Most kids have few opportunities to explore nature and don’t know how to be in nature without becoming bored.
+If taught how to interact with and explore the natural world (not just about it), students leave excited to seek out time in nature.
+If students develop tools for directly engaging with nature then instructors can step aside, guiding only as necessary.
+Direct observation of organisms and phenomena can be a transformative experience, and one that is not often accessible in classrooms.
 When students look closely at a part of the natural world–like a leaf or a salamander–then ask questions or form explanations from their observations, they fall a little in love with it.
 They cultivate a relationship with and deeper understanding of the natural world.
 These experiences are essential building blocks of environmental literacy.

 Think Like a Scientist

 When students make careful observations, ask questions, attempt to explain mysteries in nature, and understand the importance of evidence, their wonder and curiosity explodes.
 An emphasis on developing scientific habits of mind and reasoning skills helps students do science, leads them to better understand science, helps them become critical consumers of information, and deepens their relationship to the natural world.
 When instructors model science language and students use it to share observations and ideas, students build academic language and disciplinary literacy.

 Learn Through Discussions